 2. Psychological Abuse:

 A psychological nursing home abuse describes any act like verbal or emotional abuse affecting the mental health of the resident.
-Commonly reported psychological abuse in nursing homes includes yelling, threatening, isolating, and humiliating.
+Commonly reported emotional abuse in nursing homes includes yelling, threatening, isolating, and humiliating.
 It is to be noted that psychological abuse indirectly affects the physical well-being of the resident.

 3. Sexual Abuse: